ex-cal1bur/pickle_b64_deserialization/README.md

 # pickle_b64_deserialization
-a small script to deserialise serialised objects with pickle
+a small script to deserialise insecurely serialised objects with pickle